lowRISC/opentitan/doc/guides/getting_started/src/README.md

 This guide will focus on the Verilator workflow, but indicate when those following FPGA or DV workflows should do something different.
 Just keep in mind, if you're a new user and you don't know you're part of the FPGA or DV crowd, "Verilator" means you!

-## Step 0: Clone the OpenTitan Repository
+## Step 0: Clone the OpenTitan repository

 Clone the [OpenTitan repository](https://github.com/lowRISC/opentitan):
 ```console